 Vouchers and hampers

 While others are clutching to their coins at the end of January, hoping to hold on to their moola a tad bit longer before settling the debt made in December, I am gleefully giving my bucks away!
 Why?
 Well, because I start paying off on my December hampers at the end of January.
-I participate in a few stokvel-type hampers, where I pay a fixed amount every month for 11 months and then collect my grocery/meat/luxury hampers at the beginning of December.
+I participate in an amazing stokvel-type hamper where I pay a fixed amount every month for 11 months and then collect my grocery/meat/luxury hampers at the beginning of December.
 These hampers are always so generous in portion size which means I will end up having enough to cover January and February too!
+And the peeps who run the one that I participate in makes sure to check sell by dates and only provides quality items.
+AND they deliver the hampers to my front door!
+It’s such a win, honestly.
+(If you’re in PE, you can connect with Christmas Made Easy here).

 No stokvel hamper club in your area?
 It’s all good.
 You can purchase Savings Stamps from Shoprite, Checkers or Usave in units of R10 and R20.
 Save up all your stamps and use it for those often pricey grocery (or back to school) purchases in December and January.